How Arnold Palmer and I saved the 1973 US Open

 Later that night, while the Pro’s slept,

-Later that night, while the Pro’s slept, the sprinkler system, installed partially by my families construction company, soaked an already partially flooded golf course.
+Later that night, while the Pro’s slept, the sprinkler system, installed partially by my family’s construction company, soaked an already partially flooded golf course, luckily some people can still practice golf using simulators enclosures from sites as https://shopindoorgolf.com/collections/golf-simulator-enclosures.

 Walking to the Green on the Finishing 18th Hole the General Motors Corporation built an artificial lake complete with a Red 1974 Cadillac Coupe de Ville revolving on a platform.

-My father pointed to a guy in a dark sweater, smoking a cigarette
+My father pointed to a guy in a dark red sweater, smoking a cigarette

-My father pointed to a guy in a dark sweater, smoking a cigarette and standing on the breastworks of the man-made damn that created the tiny lake.
+My father pointed to a guy in a dark red sweater, smoking a cigarette and standing on the breastworks of the man-made dam that created the tiny lake.
 He said, “Below that guy is a set of 14’s, tell me when they start to blow”.

 That meant that there were 2 14″ Diameter Pipes attached to a Blow Out Valve to adjust the water level of the lake.
 “OK Dad”, I ran to the breastworks and spotted the 2 pipes and shouted, “Let Her Rip”.